People with a particular religious affiliation

 -

-Touching — Handshaking is generally considered appropriate and acceptable.
+Touching — handshaking is generally considered appropriate and acceptable.
 However, ultra-Orthodox or “Hasidic” Jews avoid all physical contact with non-family members of the opposite sex.
 They also limit other forms of association and conversation with them.

 -